Edsol/clickup-vscode-extension/README.md

 if you show branch timer before it branch will be undefined.
 ## Release Notes

-### 0.0.1
+## v0.0.1

-* Show branch timer
+- Show branch timer
-* Contorl timer from status bar
+- Control timer from status bar
-* Click on duration for copy it  with branch
+- Click on duration for copy it with branch

-### 0.0.2
+## v0.0.2

-* Changed saved json directory to .vscode And Added to .gitignore
+- Changed saved json directory And Added to .gitignore

+## v0.0.3

+- Auto enable extension
+- Avoid duplicated add json file to gitignore

+## v0.0.4

+- Stop timer when vscode unfocused

+## v0.1.0

+- Added sidebar view show :
+    - Branch name
+    - Branch duration
+    - duration percentage
+    - Copy & refresh buttons

 ---